slipstream/SlipStreamDocumentation/docs/tutorials/ss/images.rst

 .. admonition:: EXERCISES

-   1. Create a copy of the Ubuntu 14.04 image and change the size for either Exoscale or Ultimum.
+   1. Create a copy of the Ubuntu 14.04 image and change the size for either Exoscale exoscale-ch-gva or exoscale-ch-dk.
 Leave the other unchanged.
-   2. Deploy the copy on both Exoscale and Ultimum.
+   2. Deploy the copy on both Exoscale exoscale-ch-gva or exoscale-ch-dk.
 Note the deployment times.
    3. Verify that you can log into both machines with SSH.
    4. Verify that the number of CPUs (``/proc/cpuinfo``) and the RAM (``/proc/meminfo``) are the values expected from the size.